ARIZONA 14 DAYS

 The trip takes the whole day.
 For more details or to make a reservation, visit www.lakepowell.com or call 800-528-6154.

-Photography and Stargazing: With its unique landscapes and dark skies, Page is a paradise for photographers and stargazers.
-Capture the stunning red rock formations and enjoy spectacular night sky views.
+Photography and Stargazing: Page’s dramatic red rocks and dark night skies make it a haven for photographers and stargazers.
+Capture the unique red rock formations and enjoy clear, star-filled views.

 Stargazing at Horseshoe Bend.